rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH3.md

 - An optional parameter should always be followed by a non-optional parameter (usually unlabeled).
 - The order of labeled arguments does not matter, except when a label occurs more than once.
-- Labeled and optional arguments should be specified explicitely for higher-order functions.
+- Labeled and optional arguments should be specified explicitly for higher-order functions.